hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

 .. tab-set::

-   .. tab-item:: KU Leuven/UHasselt
+   .. tab-item:: KU Leuven

       As long as your SSH agent is running and keeping a valid SSH certificate, you stay connected via FileZilla and you do not require additional configuration.

-   .. tab-item:: UGent, VUB, UAntwerpen
+   .. tab-item:: UHasselt, UGent, VUB, UAntwerpen

       Recent versions of FileZilla have a screen in the settings to manage private keys.
 The path to the private key must be provided in